Homebrew/homebrew-cask/doc/cask_language_reference/readme.md

 [`<cask-token>`](token_reference.md) should match the Cask filename, without the `.rb` extension, enclosed in single quotes.

-The header line is not entirely strict Ruby: no comma is required after the Cask token.

 There are currently some arbitrary limitations on Cask tokens which are in the process of being removed.
 The Travis bot will catch any errors during the transition.